ezekg/flint/README.md

 Going to start keeping a log of changes starting (4/11/14).**

+####5/19/14
+* Fixed issue with comma seperated parent selectors causing errors and other issues.
+	* Added small clean up functions for comma seperated selector strings for various functions.

 ####5/16/14
 * Added `$context: auto` to for fixed grids.
 It will automatically get the parent instance's width, and calculate on that instead of the base breakpoint.
 	* This fixes issues where parents couldn't contain children of the same span, and the further you would nest, the worse the issue would get.